FreddyMaster/Debug-Duckers-Megathread/README.md

 - [Armory (Blender)](https://armory3d.org/download.html) An open source game engine made by the blender team
 - [Defold](https://defold.com/download/) The game engine used to make the games made by king
 - [GDevelop](https://gdevelop-app.com/) Create your own games with an open source game creator with no programming needed
+- [Stride](https://stride3d.net/) Stride is an open-source MIT C# game engine designed for the future of gaming.

 ## License
 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)